arenkis/obsidian-wotd/README.md

 ## Tips

+- **Model selection**: Use the "Refresh Models" button to discover new models as they're released
-- **Cost optimization**: Claude Haiku and GPT-3.5 Turbo are the most cost-effective options
+- **Cost optimization**: Smaller models like Claude Haiku and GPT-3.5 Turbo are more cost-effective
 - **Free option**: Google Gemini offers a free tier perfect for personal use
+- **Temperature tuning**: Higher temperature (0.9-1.0) = more creative/varied words, lower (0.7-0.8) = more predictable
 - **Language variety**: Mix different difficulty levels across languages based on your proficiency
 - **Daily practice**: Review previous days' words by searching for "Vocabulary" in your vault
+- **Word history**: The plugin tracks up to 100 words per language (configurable) to avoid repetition

 ---